 - It is Anticatarrhal – meaning removes phlegm

-- Gives us greater aerobic performance due to its effect on our hearts and lungs — It reduces our levels of CO2 in our lungs.
+- Gives us greater aerobic performance due to its stretching and strengthening effect on our lungs and diaphragm.
+It also reduces levels of CO2 in our lungs.

 - Increases metabolism